 The outdoor zone includes the garage, balcony, patio, porch, deck, and any other exterior spaces.
 In this level, complete the following:

-- Remove dirt and debris tapped in recessed lighting fixtures
+- Remove dirt and debris trapped in recessed lighting fixtures

 - Remove and clean light shades with mild soap and water